anchor-accord/website/index.md

 <section id="services" class="scroll-section">
   <h1>Services</h1>
 <p>We uncover break down technically and operationally.
 If you’ve had systems and network outages, audit scrambles, or vendor cost surprises, we find the root cause and fix it without blowing up your budget.</p>
-<p><strong>We don't sell servers, network gear, or theory fluff.
+<p><strong>We don't sell service platforms, or a binder saying "reduce headcount".
 We help
-you see what’s bleeding time, money, and trust.</strong> We’ve replaced legacy responsibilities with a few lines of code.
+you see what’s actually bleeding time, money, and trust.</strong> We’ve replaced legacy responsibilities with a few lines of code.
 We’ve cut year-long onboarding delays to a week with two pages of documentation.
 We make things easier.</p>

   <aside class="note-block">
     <strong>What we mean by “systems”:</strong><br>
-    Not just apps or servers - but the interconnected people, tools, and decisions that make work possible.
+    Not just apps or servers - but the interconnected people, tools, and decisions that make value creation possible.
   </aside>
 </section>